sbergwall/Railgun.Guides/xx-Install-SQL-Server.md

 ### Prepare Disks

-If disks are attached to the VM but not initialized and formated we can run below.
-Note that we need to change the -PartitionNumber depending on which PartitionNumber the larger partition is.
+If disks are attached to the VM but not initialized and formatted, you can run the following script.
+Note that you need to change the `-PartitionNumber` depending on which partition number the larger partition is.

 This should show you all available disks.